A Collection of Winograd Schemas

 I put the [heavy book/butterfly wing] on the table and it broke.

-Answer Pair A: The shark/The duck
+Answer Pair A: The table/The book

-Answer Pair B: The minnow/The duck
+Answer Pair B: The butterfly wing/The table

 Comment: From (Winograd, 1971).
 Thanks to Charlie Ortiz

 for finding this.
 As in schema #93, the answer pair depends on the